allan-pg/Homicides-Data-Analysis-in-Python/README.md

 - Colorado state had the lowest number of homicides rate followed by minnesota and new mexico
 - Chicago city had the highest number of homicides rate of over 5000 while had the lowest number of homicides rate
 - Over the years number  of homicides has been rising rapidly
-- July had the highest number of homicides rate followed by june and august
+- July had the highest number of homicides rate followed by june and august during summer
 - Most of the homicides occured during weekend that is saturday and sunday
 - Black men experienced the highest number of homicides
 - Over 30000 of homicides happened to people aged between 20 and 40